Queensferry, Flintshire: Description

 Its name derives from the ferries that crossed the River Dee.
 The settlement of Higher Ferry (Y Fferi Uchaf) is now known as Saltney, while Queensferry was named Lower Ferry (Y Fferi Isaf).
 The town's name was changed to Kingsferry on the coronation of King George IV of the United Kingdom in 1820, and became Queensferry on the coronation of Queen Victoria in 1837.

 Queensferry lies along the B5441 and B5129 roads, and is bypassed by the A494 dual carriageway.
 It is contiguous with Deeside.
 Queensferry is considered part of Deeside, which lends its name to many of Queensferry's features, including the Deeside Leisure Centre, a sports and leisure venue that also hosts music concerts.

 The town has a Memorial Institute rather than a cenotaph type of war memorial.
 It is a corrugated black and white building near the entrance to Asda from the coast road.
 The Jubilee Bridge, also known as the Blue Bridge, spans the River Dee.
 It is a double leaf rolling bascule bridge.
 The railway station served the town on the North Wales Coast Line between 1864 and 1966.

 Governance

-Queensferry is also an electoral ward, coterminous with the community.
-It elects one county councillor to Flintshire County Council.
+Queensferry is a ward and elects one county councillor to Flintshire County Council.